 - If you’re using the Welsh version, please indicate either by putting the title in Welsh or adding '(Welsh)' to the title

-Our guide on using insights surveys in Jisc online surveys offers more information on how to copy your master survey(s).
+Our guide on using insights surveys in Jisc online surveys (Google document) offers more information on how to copy your master survey(s).

 Step 3: customise your survey questions

 A small number of questions can be edited although we need most questions to be identical, so that we can group everyone’s data and share this with you all.
 This allows you to compare your organisation's data against the UK sector data as a whole in the benchmark.
 However, you can make the following edits: